hellmarbecker/blog/_drafts/2022-01-25-partitioning-in-druid-part-3-multi-dimension-range-partitioning.markdown

 ![Segment distribution](/assets/2022-01-25-3-segment-size.jpg)

-Let's look at the segment metadata like last time.
-This time, include both key columns in the query:
+Run a native query to look at the segment metadata like last time, but include both key columns in the query:

 ```json
 {